Energy Affordability Program

 Goals of EAP

-EAP seeks to provide financial relief to an estimated 2.7 million New York households with income levels at the Federal Poverty Level.
-The program is meant to provide financial relief for low-income consumers by making their electric and/or natural gas utility bills more affordable through monthly bill discounts.
+EAP seeks to provide financial relief to New York households with annual income levels below Area Median Income or State Median Income, depending on utility service territory.
+The program is meant to provide financial relief for income-eligible consumers by making their electric and/or natural gas utility bills more affordable through monthly bill discounts.

-• The EAP set an energy burden target level at or below 6% of household income for all New York State utility low-income customers.
+• The EAP set an energy burden target level at or below six percent of household income for all New York State utility income-eligible customers.

-• The PSC approved the following measures to fulfill a program goal of reaching all eligible low-income households:
+• The PSC approved the following measures to fulfill a program goal of reaching all eligible income-eligible households:

 • Established new requirements for utilities to identify and enroll all the income eligible households.